Table of Contents[Hide][Show]

 Depending on the outcome of these tests, the gastroenterologist may work alongside other specialists such as oncologists if your issue is a malignant tumor.

 Poop color is one of the ways to gauge how healthy your body is.
-Sudden color changes should not be a cause of worry unless you experience a lot of other symptoms, perhaps all you need is better digestion.
+Sudden color changes should not be a cause of worry unless you experience other concerning symptoms.
+Many times, a shift in color means you should look at how to optimize for better digestion.